 P-gp substrates

 In vitro data indicate that enzalutamide may be an inhibitor of the efflux transporter P-gp.
 A mild inhibitory effect of enzalutamide, at steady-state, on P-gp was observed in a study in patients with prostate cancer that received a single oral dose of the probe P-gp substrate digoxin before and concomitantly with enzalutamide (concomitant administration followed at least 55 days of once daily dosing of 160 mg enzalutamide).
+The plasma levels of digoxin were measured using a validated liquid chromatography-tandem mass spectrometry assay.
 The AUC and Cmax of digoxin increased by 33% and 17%, respectively.
 Medicinal products with a narrow therapeutic range that are substrates for P-gp (e.g. colchicine, dabigatran etexilate, digoxin) should be used with caution when administered concomitantly with Xtandi and may require dose adjustment to maintain optimal plasma concentrations.

-Enzalutamide has been shown to interfere with the Chemiluminescent Microparticle Immunoassay (CMIA), resulting in falsely elevated digoxin plasma level results.
-Therefore, results from the CMIA method should be interpreted cautiously in patients receiving Xtandi and should be confirmed by other assay methods.
-In patients taking Xtandi and digoxin, monitoring of digoxin levels should be done with tests that do not use the CMIA method.digoxinaemia
+Laboratory Test Interference

+Falsely elevated digoxin plasma level results with the chemiluminescent microparticle immunoassay (CMIA) have been identified in patients treated with enzalutamide, independently of being treated with digoxin.
+Therefore, results of digoxin plasma levels obtained by CMIA should be interpreted with caution and confirmed by another type of assay before taking any action with digoxin doses.

 BCRP substrates